For press officers

 - the receipt of infrastructure contracts.

-A press release should include the NIHR logotype positioned in the top right-hand corner when issued by:
+A press release should include the NIHR logotype positioned in the top left-hand corner when issued by:

 - The NIHR’s Press Office